interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
 This check validates that the Operator ID, if present, is expressed as ASCII text. (**[astm.f3411.v22a.NET0260,Table1,9](../../../../requirements/astm/f3411/v22a.md)**)

+#### Operator Location consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+This check validates that the Operator Latitude (**[astm.f3411.v22a.NET0260,Table1,23](../../../../requirements/astm/f3411/v22a.md)**) and Longitude (**[astm.f3411.v22a.NET0260,Table1,24](../../../../requirements/astm/f3411/v22a.md)**), if present, are valid.

+#### Operator Altitude consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+This check validates that if the Operator Altitude is based on WGS-84 height above ellipsoid (HAE), is provided in meters and must have a minimum resolution of 1 m. (**[astm.f3411.v22a.NET0260,Table1,25](../../../../requirements/astm/f3411/v22a.md)**)

+#### Operator Altitude Type consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+This check validates that if the Operator Altitude Type is valid, if present. (**[astm.f3411.v22a.NET0260,Table1,26](../../../../requirements/astm/f3411/v22a.md)**)

 #### Lingering flight check

 **[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires a SP to provide flights up to *NetMaxNearRealTimeDataPeriod* in the past, but an SP should preserve privacy and ensure relevancy by not sharing flights that are further in the past than this window.